Irish Vs UK Payroll

 |Holiday/Public Holidays||Full-time employees are entitled to 4 weeks paid holiday entitlement as a minimum.
 Part-time employees receive the same entitlements pro-rata.|

 Depending on the time worked, an employee’s minimum holiday entitlement s should be calculated by one of 3 methods.

-There are 9 Public Holidays in addition to holidays.
-A full time employee is entitled to one of three options for these days.
+There are 10 Public Holidays in addition to annual leave.
+With minimum annual leave being 4 working weeks.
+A full-time employee is entitled to one of three options for these days.
 To determine the relevant payment entitlement, different rules apply to people who are required to work on the public holiday and to part-time employees, depending on their ‘normal’ working hours/days and on the number of hours worked in the weeks leading up to the Public Holiday.